The guidance to lease extension process

 Generally, property value becomes affected once the lease falls below 80 years.
 Therefore, it is always recommended to extend your lease early.
 Allowing lease to fall below 80 years, will increase the premium significantly when compared to extending leases with remaining terms of more than 80 years.

 Lease extension process

 There are several nuances that you will need to consider before proceeding with the lease extension:

 - Establishing whether you qualify to extend the lease (see further below);

-- Instructing a valuer to provide lease extension valuation;
+- Instructing a specialist lease extension valuation surveyor to provide lease extension valuation;

 - Once you know the likely premium you will need to arrange your finances to pay for further professional fees and premium;

 - Instructing a solicitor to formally act and prepare required notices; and

 - Preparing for subsequent procedures that can involve negotiations and application to the tribunal.